zhangchangchun3009/jfxpractice/README.md

 # jfxpractice
-jfx practice. use scene builder to geerate fxml
+jfx practice. use scene builder to generate fxml. a simple contact book application